 Is The Surgery Outpatient?

 Yes, shoulder arthroscopy is an outpatient procedure, which means that your loved one can come in and go home the same day.
 You will need to bring them and drive them home.
-My patients will typically receive a shoulder “block” which is an injection before the surgery to numb the arm, as well as having a general anesthesia.
+My patients will typically receive a shoulder “block” which is an injection before the surgery to numb the arm, as well as having general anesthesia.
 This means they will not be awake for the surgery.
-It also means that your family member will not be able to feel, move or use the arm for 12-24 hours after surgery.
+It also means that your family member will not be able to feel, move, or use the arm for 12-24 hours after surgery.

 What Will My Family Member Need After Surgery?

 After surgery, their arm will be in a sling.
 I recommend that you ice your family member’s shoulder and elevate it.
 Most patients will be more comfortable sleeping in a recliner or propped up with pillows for the first 1-2 weeks.
-They can perform shoulder exercises as instructed and move their elbow wrist and hand; they can shower after 24 hours and change or remove the dressing (bandage) if there is no drainage.
+They can perform shoulder exercises as instructed and move their elbow, wrist, and hand; they can shower after 24 hours and change or remove the dressing (bandage) if there is no drainage.

 Will They Need To Do Exercises?